paszu/3DSRepo/Region-Changing.md

 copy over `SecureInfo_A-BACKUP` to a safe folder on your computer in case you need it in the future
 9. Delete `SecureInfo_A-BACKUP` from the root of your SD card
 10. Reinsert your SD card into your 3DS, then press Start to reboot
-12. Get into the homebrew launcher and launch Downgrade Check
+12. Get into the HomeBrew Launcher and launch Downgrade Check
 13. Press A to check titles
 14. Any extra titles can be removed with FBI as they are leftover from the old region (this is optional)
 14. Any missing titles can be downloaded as CIAs with [3DNUS](https://github.com/zoltx23/3DNUS/releases) and installed with FBI